Lifetimes of metastable windy states in two-dimensional Rayleigh-B\'enard convection with stress-free boundaries: Discussion and conclusions

 Regarding a theoretical explanation of how mean lifetimes of windy convection depend on $Ra$, further data may allow an argument that invokes extreme value statistics.
-For pipe flow, \citet{goldenfeld2010extreme} suggested that puff decay is triggered when pointwise maximum turbulent intensity drops below some threshold.
-They note that if the maximum intensity follows a Gumbel distribution, and the threshold decreases linearly as $Re$ is raised, then the mean time before falling below the threshold would increase double-exponentially with $Re$.
-For RBC, the wind-to-roll transition mechanism seems the opposite: rolls might be triggered when maximum intensity of deviation from the mean wind rises \emph{above} some threshold.
-If this threshold increases linearly with $Ra$, then arguments analogous to \citet{goldenfeld2010extreme} imply that mean lifetime would increase exponentially with $Ra$, not double-exponentially.
+For pipe flow, \citet{goldenfeld2010extreme} suggested that puff decay is triggered when the maximum-over-space turbulent intensity drops below some threshold.
+They note that if this maximum intensity follows a Gumbel distribution, and if the threshold decreases linearly in $Re$ as $Re$ is raised, then the mean time before falling below the threshold would increase double-exponentially with $Re$.
+For RBC, the wind-to-roll transition mechanism seems the opposite: rolls might be triggered when the maximum-over-space deviation from the mean wind rises \emph{above} some threshold.
+If this threshold increases linearly in $Ra$, then arguments analogous to \citet{goldenfeld2010extreme} imply that mean lifetime would increase exponentially with $Ra$, not double-exponentially.
 However, if the threshold increases only logarithmically with $Ra$, then the mean lifetime would increase as a power of $Ra$, as we observe in our data.
 Further DNS is needed to determine whether such extreme value arguments apply to the present model, as has been largely confirmed for pipe flow by \cite{nemoto2021}.
 In particular, are wind-to-roll transitions triggered when maximum turbulent intensity rises above a threshold?
 If so, which extreme value distribution governs this maximum, and how does the threshold vary with $Ra$?

 Another direction for simplified modeling of windy convection is as a stochastic predator--prey system.
 A model of this type has been proposed for pipe flow \citep{shih2016ecological}, where it captures double-exponentially varying mean lifetimes of not only puff decay but also splitting.
 This model consists of stochastic predator--prey dynamics in a spatially extended domain, with the predator representing azimuthal zonal flow in the pipe and the prey representing turbulent fluctuations.
 A similar predator--prey analogy has been described for windy convection \citep{goluskin2014convectively}, again with the zonal flow as the predator, but there is no clear analogue to the spatial localization and splitting of puffs in pipe flow.
 As with the extreme value arguments, closer analysis of various quantities in windy convection may be needed to formulate an insightful stochastic model.